-Guide to Health Care Insurance for Long Stay Visas
+Guide to Health Insurance for Long Stay Visas in France

 Most visas require travel insurance to protect from potential misadventures and subsequent costs while travelling in France and around Europe.
 The health insurance contract for a long-stay visa depends on the purpose of the visa, for tourism, family reunions, or temporary work.